Professor Adam Crawford

 I am an editor of a new book series (with Dr Tessa Diphoorn and Dr Adam White) entitled ‘Emerald Studies in Plural Policing’.
 This series is aligned with the International Network on ‘The Everyday Political Economy of Plural Policing’ which is hosted by the Law School at the University of Leeds.

 I am currently an Editorial Board member of the British Journal of Criminology.
-I am a member of the International Advisory Boards for the Australian and New Zealand Journal of Criminology, Criminology and Criminal Justice and The International Journal of Restorative Justice.
+I am a member of the International Advisory Boards for the academic journals Criminology and Criminal Justice, The International Journal of Restorative Justice and Social Sciences.
 From 2010-15, I was the Editor in Chief of the journal Criminology and Criminal Justice.